canada-ca/canada-ca.github.io/_posts/2020-05-20-avoiding-faqs.md

 Based on our evidence, we have since amended our strict “no”, to  “avoid-except-on-contact-pages-when-you-know-the-call-drivers.”
 It’s not really about FAQs or no FAQs.
 It’s about user journeys, and customer/client service.

-Ask yourself who your FAQ serves - you or your clients.
+Ask yourself who your FAQ serves &mdash you or your clients.
 Then make the right choice!

 ### More encouragement to avoid FAQs